Saint Louis University School of Law,

 Lexology "Client Choice" Award for Intellectual Property - Trademarks - 2017

-Listed in Chambers USA - Band 1 as a leading lawyer for Intellectual Property Law in Missouri, 2012-Present
+Listed in Chambers USA (by Chambers & Partners) - Band 1 for Intellectual Property Law in Missouri, 2012-2023

-Named Lawyer of the Year for Patent Law in St. Louis by Best Lawyers, 2016
+Named Lawyer of the Year for Patent Law in St. Louis by Best Lawyers, (by BL Rankings) 2016

 Top 50 in St. Louis, 2013